 In NSW, tenants can take direct and immediate action to end their tenancy to escape violence.
 They can do this without penalty if they or their children are experiencing domestic violence.

-Your feedback will help make sure the laws are still appropriate, or if they need to be changed to make them work better for those who use or are affected by them.
+We asked for feedback to help make sure the laws were still appropriate, or if they needed to be changed to make them work better for those who use or are affected by them.

-* Please note: the content in this consultation may raise issues for you.
-If this is the case you can seek further advice and support from the links on the Domestic violence in a rental property page.
+* If the content in this consultation or report raises any issues for you, you can seek further advice and support from the links on the Domestic violence in a rental property page.

 Complete a survey